 I'm a happily married, boring guy who likes to blend in.
-I'm 63 years old, I think, and I try to act my age.
+I'm 64 years old (the last time I looked) and I try to act my age.
 I have a Grade 8 education with a B+ in geography.
 I bank my money.
-I have grey hair; however, my hairline is receding.
+I have grey hair.
 I was in Grade 3 when JFK was shot.
 I was 12 when the Leafs last won the Stanley Cup.
-My car is a Toyota Highlander, in the 'Sport' trim level... how...appropos.
+My car is a Toyota Highlander.
 It blends in well and doesn't cause a fuss, like the driver.
 I part my hair.
 I vote Liberal but don't admit it.
 I wear sensible leather shoes, polished, and sleeveless undershirts without irony...or ironing!
 My kids yawn in my face.
 I eat pizza with a knife and fork.
+I wear slippers in the house.
 Any dog I've ever owned won't come when I call it.
 Watching paint dry is more exciting than my life.
 You probably think I'm kidding...
 I'm not.

 Even More Detail: